mac-comp127/bubble-blitz/README.md

 Each `CannonBall` object must keep track of the following state:

-- the ball’s current position, x and y,
+- the ball’s current center position (x and y),
-- the ball’s current velocity, dx and dy, and
+- the ball’s current velocity (dx and dy), and
-- the maximum x and y values for the boundaries outside of which it should stop moving.
+- the maximum x and y values for the boundaries outside of which the ball should stop moving.

 #### The constructor